RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 Now the good news: For those who think that this would be great starting point to build something new, read on.
 In this post I'm going to show you my way of driving the **`Ferrari`**.
-Of course this is not the only way, so feel free to do something completely different... and let me know about your progress.
+Of course this is not the only way, so feel free to do something completely different... and give me your success stories.

 First let's ask ourself some question:

 1. What are we going to build?
 2. Which technologies are we going to use?
-3. How to effectively use our **`Ferrari`** in that landscape?
+3. How to effectively use our **`Ferrari`** in that scenario?

 **Answer to Q1:** Let's build a new version of the [Metro style menu web part], that was initially build by [Peter